mikeryanmay/ted.workshop.github.io/bibliography.md

 		year    = "2021"
 	%} </li>

-    - We'll shameless plug this paper multiple times in this list because we really are very proud of it, and it is foundational to our developing the perspectives we are attempting to communicate in this workshop.
-In the contex of node dating, we show how that method---which requires a user to associated a fossil with a node a priori---would have been severely misleading in the case of divergence times in Marattiales.
+    <p style="color:orange"> We'll shameless plug this paper multiple times in this list because we really are very proud of it, and it is foundational to our developing the perspectives we are attempting to communicate in this workshop.
+In the contex of node dating, we show how that method---which requires a user to associated a fossil with a node a priori---would have been severely misleading in the case of divergence times in Marattiales. </p>

 	<li> {% include citation.html
 		authors = "Rothfels, Carl J., Anne K. Johnson, Peter H. Hovenkamp, David L. Swofford, Harry C. Roskam, Christopher R. Fraser-Jenkins, Michael D. Windham, and Kathleen M. Pryer"